 Top neurologist Dr. Jiwon Oh takes the helm of the BARLO MS Centre

-One-on-one with the new interim director of St. Michael's world-leading BARLO MS Centre.
+One-on-one with the new director of St. Michael's world-leading BARLO MS Centre

 Dr. Jiwon Oh is among the few clinician scientists in the world using multiple advanced imaging techniques in the spinal cord and brain to help her predict who will and who won’t develop MS, even before symptoms appear.
-In May, she was appointed interim director of the BARLO MS Centre, a world-leading centre for MS research, education and care which is set to open its doors in March 2021.
+After serving as interim director, in December 2020, she was appointed director of the BARLO MS Centre, a world-leading centre for MS research, education and care which is set to open its doors in March 2021.
 We spoke with her about how COVID-19 has impacted the centre’s work and its patients, and what the future holds for the BARLO.

 Has the COVID-19 pandemic impacted patients with multiple sclerosis?